 If temperatures in your area drop significantly overnight, we recommend keeping your outdoor cats inside, preventing any dangers of freezing or damage to their paws.

-It might not be noticeable to us, but cold winter air can be particularly dry.
+As a final note, it might not be noticeable to us, but cold winter air can be particularly dry.
 Make sure your pet is hydrated, with lots of water available to them and plenty of encouragement to sip regularly.